sofiacha/Omega/README.md

 # OMEGA
-implementation of the omega game using python pyinstaller gui.py
+Implementation of the omega game using python pyinstaller gui.py